 Next came putting all of the pieces together – always our favorite part of any project!

 To make assembly easy – we made a simple jig, or “guide”.
 Regular wine bottles will fit perfectly in a 3 1/2 x 3 1/2″ opening – and we knew we wanted our rack to stand 36″ high.
 So we created the guide from two scrap pieces of wood to work with those measurements.
+An inexpensive nail gun set is an incredible tool for this project -we would be lost without ours!
+Porter Cable Nail Gun / Compressor set

 To make the jig – we placed spacer boards 3 and 1/2 ” apart to create an opening for the ladder rungs.
 We then nailed a straight edge guide board on each side to align the ladder rails and keep them exactly 10″ apart.